mrbid/Cubes2/README.md

 ## Info

 WIP, not what I intended it to be.
 It's become a bit of a problem child or burden because I just don't feel the original plan I wrote up for it anymore.
 I am not sure I even want to continue with the idea, rather just cap it off at some point of reasonable completion.
-Seem to run pretty well on the RPI 4B+ though which is pretty cool.
+It seems to run pretty well on the RPI 4B+ though which is pretty cool.

 The game that inspired this: https://www.pouet.net/prod.php?which=12116